26 Things To Do in and Around Denver This Week - 303 Magazine

-Denver has some artsy events lined up this week.
-Kick it off with a musical note at a Local 303 Meetup and end it by getting your sweat on at #bRUNchClub at Whole Sol.
-Whatever you have planned, make sure to take a gander at this roundup of events happening in Denver.
+Denver has some bright events lined up this week.
+Kick it off by sipping and raising funds with Cocktail for a Cause and end it by celebrating moms at a Denver Mother’s Day 5k.
+Whatever the week has designed for you, make sure to take a glance at this roundup of events happening in Denver.

 Cocktail for a Cause